So you are going on a camping trip and have a 12 volt lithium battery and a refrigerator.

 If you want to take a fridge with you that you already have at home, it can be helpful to plug it in a Kill A Watt meter to measure daily consumption before you hit the road.

-In the next step, we are going to determine how big your battery needs to be to supply the fridge with electricity.
+In the next step, we will determine how big your battery needs to be to supply the fridge with electricity.
+Dont know which battery to get?
+Read my round-up on the best LifePO4 battery here and read about its lifespan here.

-The question you need to ask yourself is how long do I want to run my fridge on the battery?
+You need to ask yourself, how long do I want to run my fridge on the battery?

 Your answer can be one day or even a week.
 The longer it needs to run on the batteries, the bigger your battery needs to be.